akins-b/cs-girlies-hackathon/README.md

 * Edit & delete entries anytime
 * **LocalStorage persistence** — everything is saved in the browser

+### Core Learning Features (detailed)

+- Entries (aka "entries" / formerly "posts") — create, edit, and delete short explanations of what you learned.
+Stored in localStorage under the `posts` key.
+(See: `src/pages/NewPost.jsx`, `src/components/Post.jsx`)
+- Tags & discovery — add tags to entries and browse by tag via `/tag/:tag`.
+Tag seeding and tag-based feed filtering are supported.
+(See: `src/pages/TagPage.jsx`, `src/components/NavBar.jsx`)
+- Drafts / My Notes — save drafts while composing and revisit them later.
+Drafts are persisted in `draftEntries` localStorage and exposed in `src/pages/Notes.jsx` and `src/components/NewPostForm.jsx`.
+- XP & streaks — lightweight motivation system: entries award XP and update a daily streak.
+XP and streaks are persisted per-username in `user_profiles` and in-session `userProfile` so progress survives logout.
+(See: `src/App.jsx`)
+- Save / Bookmark — users can save (bookmark) entries; saved post ids are stored on the profile (`savedPosts`) so saved lists survive logins.
+(See: `src/components/Post.jsx`)
+- Comments — entries support comments that include `authorId` and `createdAt`.
+Comment actions can award XP as well.
+(See: `src/components/CommentsPanel.jsx`)
+- Followers / Following — simple social layer so you can follow other users; following a user adds their entries into your feed.
+Profiles store `followers` and `following` arrays and follow/unfollow updates are persisted to `user_profiles`.
+(See: `src/components/UserSection.jsx`, `src/pages/Profile.jsx`)
+- Local-first, privacy-friendly — all data is stored in the browser (LocalStorage); no backend is required to run the app.

 ### 🔥 Motivation System

 * Daily learning **streak tracker**